diggecard/diggecard-pos-integration-reference/README.md

 Each result intent with `Intent.RESULT_OK` contains `result_action` field, which may content `com.diggecard.terminal.REDEEM` or `com.diggecard.terminal.ISSUE` values.
 In case the original action is `com.diggecard.terminal.HOME` `result_action` will depend on the selected flow by the suer.

+Some `Intent.RESULT_CANCELLED` may contain `reason` string field, which may specify the cancellation reason:
+  * currency_not_supported - you ask to run an action with a currency which is not supported by the terminal merchant

 ### Redeem example:
 ```kotlin